lightly-ai/NvidiaTAOActiveLearning/README.md

 ### 2.4 Re-training <a name=retraining>

 You can re-train our object detector on the new dataset to get an even better model.
 For this, you can use the same command as before.
-If you want to continue training from the last checkpoint, make sure to replace the pretrain_model_path in the specs file by a resume_model_path:
+If you want to continue training from the last checkpoint, make sure to replace the `pretrain_model_path` in the specs file by a `resume_model_path`.

 ```
-tlt yolo_v4 train \
+tao yolo_v4 train \
-    -e /workspace/tlt-experiments/yolo_v4/specs/yolo_v4_minneapple.txt \
+    -e /workspace/tao-experiments/yolo_v4/specs/yolo_v4_minneapple.txt \
-    -r /workspace/tlt-experiments/yolo_v4/experiment_dir_unpruned \
+    -r /workspace/tao-experiments/yolo_v4/experiment_dir_unpruned \
     --gpus 1 \
-    -k MY_KEY
+    -k $NVIDIA_API_KEY
 ```

 If you're still unhappy with the performance after re-training the model, you can repeat steps [2.2](#training) and [2.3](#alstep) and then re-train the model again.